 If you’d like to learn more about the different levels of addiction care, read on for detailed summaries of every treatment stage.

-A long list of addictive substances, ranging from alcohol to heroin, are associated with potentially deadly withdrawal symptoms.
+A long list of addictive substances, ranging from alcohol to drugs like heroin, are associated with potentially deadly withdrawal symptoms.
 As a person aims to gets sober and drugs begin to exit their system, the body has difficulty responding to this rapid change in biochemistry.

 In some cases, withdrawal symptoms are so extreme that the patient risks losing his or her life.
 Thankfully, medically guided detox offers a safe way for individuals to go through withdrawal.